simonrenger/simonrenger/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 ---
-I was born and raised in Germany.
-I moved to the Netherlands to study Creative Media and Game Technologies at Breda University of Applied Sciences.
-I am mainly intersted in backend system design as well as tool programming.
-I am striving towards becomming an engine and tools programmer in the future.
+I am Simon, a Game Programming student at Breda University of Applied Sciences, The Netherlands.
+I am striving for new opportunities to learn and innovate.
+I love my work as much as I love sharing knowledge with others.
+I do not shy away from a challenge that involves picking up different roles that move a project forward.
+I am mainly interested in backend system design as well as tool programming.
+I am striving towards becoming an engine and tools programmer in the future.

 **I am looking for an internship starting September 2020.**